-Parallels Desktop 8.0 review
+Parallels Desktop 8.0 full review

 VMWare may have pipped them to the post by releasing Fusion 5 a few days earlier, but Parallels have arguably done a more thorough job with Parallels Desktop 8.